 Diabetes and the Flu

-As the world is anxiously awaiting a COVID-19 vaccine, it is important not to forget about the importance of other annual vaccinations, such as the influenza (flu) vaccine.
-Due to the pandemic, this year in particular, may even be more important than ever to get the flu shot and avoid any unwanted trips to the doctors or hospital.
+While we continue to discuss COVID-19 vaccines, it is important not to forget about the importance of other annual vaccinations, such as the influenza (flu) vaccine.
+Flu shots and other vaccines may help avoid unwanted trips to the doctor or hospital.
 The flu vaccine is the best way to prevent the flu and keep you and your family healthy.

 What should people with diabetes know about the flu?